Julie Clark

 Julie E. Clark (born June 27, 1948) is a retired American aerobatic air show aviator and commercial airline pilot.
 She started her commercial flying career with Golden West Airlines as a first officer and ended it in 2003 as a Northwest Airlines Airbus A320 Captain.
-She was one of the first female pilots to work for a major airline, and has been voted as "Performer of the Year" several times over the years for her air show performances.
+She was one of the first female pilots to work for a major airline, has been voted as "Performer of the Year" several times over the years for her air show performances, and inducted into America's National Aviation Hall of Fame.